ualsg/ualsg.netlify.app/content/openings/_index.md

 Please start preparing early, and indicate in your application that you would like to be supervised by Dr {{< mention "filip" >}}.
 If you apply, let us know.

-Sometimes there are [scholarship opportunities by the school](http://www.nus.edu.sg/nusbulletin/school-of-design-and-environment/graduate-education/financial-assistance-and-scholarships/) to partially or fully fund your PhD journey, and there are external funding options.
+Sometimes there are [scholarship opportunities by the school](http://www.nus.edu.sg/nusbulletin/school-of-design-and-environment/graduate-education/financial-assistance-and-scholarships/) and also by the [university](http://www.nus.edu.sg/registrar/prospective-students/graduate/scholarship) to partially or fully fund your PhD journey, and there are external funding options.
 Do also check the comprehensive list in the continuation of this web page, which we prepared for candidates seeking external funding.
 For example, if applicable to you, check out the [The Schlumberger Foundation Faculty for the Future](https://www.facultyforthefuture.net) for another potential scholarship.
 Please note that most (external) scholarships require a candidate to be admitted to a PhD programme before applying for funding (e.g. providing letter of acceptance from the university).